How to Set Independent Talent Up for Success (Guide)

 - Dual classification

-Talent re-engagement should be easy to accomplish, both for you and for your contractor.
+Talent re-engagement should be easy to accomplish, for you and for your contractor.
 It may be as simple as creating a new scope of work for both of you to sign.

-5. Define communication channels
+5. Define Communication Channels

-“Communication is key” is a frequent assertion in relation to people management success.
-While it is an accurate assertion and is particularly important when it comes to your independents’ success, there are many modes of communication in a business.
-Many of these are manager-specific and are discussed below.
-On an enterprise level, channels that suit different communication forms can make work significantly more productive, partly because of time savings.
-For example, an email platform is a ubiquitous form of messaging, while Slack and Microsoft Teams allow fast, real-time chat in threaded form between team members and other people in the organization.
-Online collaboration spaces like Google Docs and SharePoint let people embed comments and conversations directly in a document.
+On an enterprise level, channels that suit different communication forms can greatly enhance productivity, primarily due to time savings.
+For example, an email platform such as Outlook is a ubiquitous form of messaging, while Slack and Microsoft Teams allow for fast, real-time chat between team members and others in the organization.
+Meanwhile, online collaboration spaces like Google Docs and SharePoint let people embed comments and conversations directly within a shared document.

 This self-assessment is an opportunity to take some time to consider where your enterprise stands regarding these best practices.
-Called a “spider diagram” for its (very) rough likeness to a spider web, one practice sits on each of the five points.
+Called a “spider diagram” for its likeness to a spider web, one practice sits on each of the five points.
 The levels of effectiveness range from 1 (doesn’t exist or is ineffective) to 5 (highly effective).
-Consider each best practice and assign a score for each, then connect each point with a line.
-This should result in a visual representation of how well your enterprise is situated to support the success of your independent talent.
-Using this can help you plan and prioritize initiatives to improve enterprise effectiveness.

 Download the enterprise self-assessment template

-1. Build rapport
+1. Build Rapport

-2. Receive periodic updates
+2. Receive Periodic Updates

-3. Have regular 1-on-1 meetings
+3. Have Regular 1-on-1 Meetings

-4. Give feedback and coaching
+4. Give Feedback and Coaching

-5. Solicit feedback
+5. Solicit Feedback

 This self-assessment can provide insight into how effective you are in your working relationship with contractors.
 Called a “spider diagram” for its (very) rough likeness to a spider web, one practice sits on each of the five points.
 The levels of effectiveness range from 1 (I don’t do this or I’m ineffective) to 5 (I’m highly effective).
 Consider each best practice and assign a score for each, then connect each point with a line.
 This should result in a visual representation of how well you are supporting the success of your independent talent.
 Using this as a guide can help you decide where you want to improve your contractor interactions.